samyiin/IdentifierNameNormalization/README.md

 We generalize the process of softword interpretation into two steps: **split** and **expansion**.
 1. Split the softword into semantic components.
 In this step we decide the type and number of components inside a softword.
-2. Based on the split in step 1, expand each semantical components if necessary: single letter and dictionary word stays as is, expand abbreviations and fix typos.
+2. Based on the split in step 1, expand each semantic components if necessary: single letter and dictionary word stays as is, expand abbreviations and fix typos.

 Eventually the most probable **interpretation** of a softword becomes the most likely "combination" of **split and expansion**.
 (Technically we can have a math definition here with that conditional probability and Cartesian product and stuff...)